luehrsenheinrich/afb_instant_articles/CONTRIBUTING.md

 Start the grunt watcher with the terminal command `grunt watch`.
 Grunt will make sure that the code will be compiled and copied to the trunk folder.

 Before committing execute the command `grunt deploy` to perform a clean deploy from the build to the trunk folder.

+*IMPORTANT*: Edits outside the `build` directory will be overwritten by the grunt tasks.
+So make sure you don't work within the `trunk` folder.